resbaz/2015-02-11-instructor-training/schedule.md

 #Session Schedule
 A rough sketch, not even close to finalized. **All times and sessions subject to drastic change!**

-All sessions 90 minutes, unless otherwise indicated.

-##Day 1 - Theory: Knowledge, Expertise and Learning
+##Day 1 - Theory, Feedback & Engagement

 ###Introduction and welcome
 *Damien, 20 min*